DevVitorPedra/Classic-Swell-React/README.md

 # {VSP}
 # Classic Swell
 ## App developed to show news, marine forecast, and best conditions for surf practice in the south side of Florianópolis island.
-### Applying the skills developed in three weeks learning ReactJS, using the most common production metodologies SCRUM and CI/CD
-### using KANBAN board to manage tasks!
+### Applying the skills developed in three weeks learning ReactJS, using the most common production metodologies SCRUM and CI/CD,using KANBAN board to manage tasks!